eflatlan/AliceO2/README.md

+# QC : ClusterReaderWF
+#### Read Clusters from stream or file for QC.
+Write upstream

+    o2-hmpid-clusters-reader-workflow --read-from-file
+    o2-hmpid-digits-to-clusters-workflow -b || o2-hmpid-clusters-reader-workflow -b

 # DigitClusterWorkflow
+Clusterization workflow; reading digits from file/stream, performing clusterization, and writing clusters to file/stream.

-## Allow to read from stream or file
+#### Allow to read from stream or file

 ### Contents :